LaboraTORIbio/breast_cancer_classifier/README.md

 #### 2. Make predictions:

-Predictions&mdash;both if the model is deployed locally or as a web serive&mdash;can be made by running the `test.py`.
-This script can accept an image from an URL (line 45) or located locally (line 50), and it converts the image to its base64 string to send as request.
-When the `lambda_function.py` recieves the request, it first converts the base64 string back as an image, processes it according to the ResNet50 requirements, and makes and returns the predictions.
+Predictions&mdash;both in local and cloud-based deployment&mdash;can be made by running the `test.py` script.
+This script can accept an image from an URL (line 45) or a local path (line 50), and it converts the image to its base64 string to send as request.
+When `lambda_function.py` recieves the request, it first converts the base64 string back as an image, processes it according to the ResNet50 requirements, and makes and returns the predictions.
 The URL and local image provided by default in `test.py` correspond to malignant tumors.

 * **Locally:**